Policies & Procedures

 Ask For Assistance

-Technical assistance with hardware and software problems is available at the student desk during DLS hours.
-If working outside the studio, you can always call desk at (813) 974-1217.
+Technical assistance with hardware and software problems is available at the student desk during DMC hours.
+If working outside the library, you can always call desk at (813) 974-1217.

 A digital design assistant or consultant is available during all hours of operation and will provide instruction in basic operation of software, suggest media appropriate for a particular assignment, and refer students to additional resources such as manuals, and online tutorials.